-During the minimum 30-day review period, no work shall be undertaken that will adversely affect the matter under review.
-Furthermore, where implementation of a project has already commenced, those portions of the project which are the subject of the Addendum, or have the potential to be directly affected by the proposed modification, shall cease until the termination of the minimum 30-day review period.
+At this point the modification can proceed to implementation and construction subject to any other approval requirements.
+The proponent shall keep a copy of the Addendum with the original Screening Report, Environmental Review Report or comprehensive EA approval on site (or in an alternate location where it will be readily available) for the life of the project.
+Where an elevation request is submitted to the Minister, the provisions outlined in section B.4.1.1, with necessary modifications, apply.
+During the minimum 30-day review period on the Addendum, no work shall be undertaken that will adversely affect the matter under review.
+Furthermore, where implementation of a project has already commenced, those portions of the project which are the subject of the Addendum, or have the potential to be directly affected by the proposed modification, shall cease until the end of the minimum 30-day review period on the Addendum.

 When a proposed modification to a project is in response to an emergency situation during construction or where a delay in the implementation of the modification would result in negative environmental effects, the modifications can be implemented without delay and affected parties must be contacted.
 An Addendum shall subsequently be prepared for emergency modifications with negative environmental effects.
 The Addendum must document the modification, the circumstances necessitating the modification, the environmental implications of the modification, and what was done to mitigate any negative environmental effects.
-A copy of the Addendum shall be kept with the original Screening Report or Environmental Review Report, or individual EA approval.
-A Notice of Filing of Addendum shall be given to adjacent landowners and tenants and to all previously involved Indigenous communities, members of the public and review agencies, including the EA Coordinator at the appropriate Regional Office of MECP.
-In the case of a modification to a project planned through the Environmental Screening Process, notice shall be given to all who were notified at the original Notice of Completion stage.
+A copy of the Addendum shall be kept with the original Screening Report or Environmental Review Report, or comprehensive EA approval.
+A Notice of Filing of Addendum shall be issued to adjacent landowners and tenants and to all previously involved Indigenous communities, members of the public and review agencies, including the Regional EA Coordinator at the Environmental Assessment Branch of MECP.
 Requests cannot be made to elevate Addenda that are prepared to address emergency situations.